mhaquesalman/djangoCRUD/README.md

 # djangoCRUD
-This is a basic crud application using django
+This is a basic crud application in django with SQLite database.